Calea Zacatechichi is a herb that is scientifically shown to increase dream recall, dream intensity and hypnagogic imagery.

 Historically, the herb has been used by Mexican shamans for thousands of years to gain insights, such as the cause of an illness or the location of a distant person.
-Through the act of dream incubation, subconscious insights and information comes to them in their lifelike dreams.
+Through the act of dream incubation, subconscious information comes to them in their lifelike dreams.

 Today, people use The Dream Herb to increase the overall vividness and intensity of their dreams, for entertainment and for experimentation.
 Remarkably, the herb has this powerful effect even if you don't normally remember any of your dreams.
-I've taken Calea Z sporadically for a few years now to push the boundaries of my dreamworld and I'm happy to report some quite marvellous effects on my lucid and non-lucid dreams.
+I've taken Calea Z sporadically for a few years now to push the boundaries of my dreamworld and I'm happy to report some really positive effects on my lucid and non-lucid dreams.

 In 2009, I had my first Calea Zacatechichi experience.
 It was fascinating.
 It produced some highly meaningful and vivid dreams that left me waking up thinking WOW...
 They were like no other dreams I'd had before.

 As dream herbs go, Calea Z is a good one to start off with because:

 Though it can certainly open the gateway to lucid dreaming, the really meaningful aspect of Calea Z is its ability to take you on an incredible dream journey.
 I'm talking about the kind of dreams that change you - even more, perhaps, than many of your waking experiences.